alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/customize-tfs-process-template.md

 ![](http://www.gorpal.com/Resources/Images/BridgingGap.jpg)

 This capability is fundamental, because permit to adapt TFS to own process, the mantra is â€œ* **do not adapt your process to the tool, but adapt the tool to your process** *â€.
 The purpose of an ALM tool is to support your own process, not to force the team to shape itself just to conform to the tool.
 The ability of a tool to adapt itself to the scenario is the key factor in choosing between various alternative.
-If you need a wrench you can buy the left one, that works only for a couple of bolt dimension, or you can buy the right one that is adaptable to various boltâ€™s dimension.
+If you need a wrench you can buy the left one, that works only for a couple of bolt dimension, or you can buy the right one that is adaptable to various bolt's dimension.

 ![](http://withfriendship.com/images/d/19200/Wrench-image.jpg)![](http://wiki.teamfortress.com/w/images/thumb/0/0e/Wrench_IMG.png/250px-Wrench_IMG.png)